-The Purdue Improved Crop Storage (PICS) project provides a low-cost, simple, and effective technology for low-resource farmers to help them preserve their dry crops after harvest with minimal losses due to storage insects.
-PICS technology involves triple bagging of the grain in plastic bags.
+The Purdue Improved Crop Storage (PICS) bag is a low-cost, simple, and effective technology for low-resource farmers to help them preserve their dry crops after harvest with minimal losses due to storage insects.
+PICS technology involves storing grain in triple layer plastic bags.
 These bags are a great option for farmers who see major losses in their crops each year due to insect pests.
-The bags are low- cost, eliminate insecticide use, and enable farmers to store their grain after harvest, which allows them to sell their crops at peak times, instead of being forced to sell grain when the price is at the low point of the year.
-PICS technology also ensures farmers will have a supply of clean grain for consumption or sale for many months after harvest.
+The bags eliminate insecticide use and enable farmers to store and sell their crops at peak times, instead of selling at harvest when price is at the lowest.
+PICS technology also ensures farmers have enough supply of clean grain for home consumption for many months after harvest.

 Our mission is to change lives through fighting hunger and stimulating economies.
-With the research and implementation of PICS triple bags we can minimize losses to crop storage insects.
-Through teamwork and collaboration with international partners and farmers, we hope to continue improving the PICS triple bag technology and sharing it with farming families across the globe for many years to come.
+With the research and dissemination of PICS bags, we can minimize losses to crop storage insects.
+Through teamwork and collaboration with local and international partners and farmers, we continue improving the PICS bag technology and sharing it with farming families across the globe.